wjys/DM1123-VFS-FA15/projects/dm1123_vfs_projects_logo.md

 * (a big version vs. a tiny version (a little bigger than postage size) in the corner)

 #### LOGO Final
-* Post to your wordpress
+* Post to your blog
-* as a gallery
-  * New Post -> Add Media -> Create Gallery
-  * (OPTIONAL NOT REQUIRED)lightbox functionality via wordpress lightbox plugin of your choice
 * Category: logofinal
-* Add the name of your personal brand, along with a very brief description (1 to 2 sentences max) of what your logo is for to your wordpress post
+* Add the name of your personal brand, along with a very brief description (1 to 2 sentences max) of what your logo is for to your blog post
 * In order to come to your final logo, you will have to do many more iterations of your selected logo version.
 I would like to see the iterations you made to get to your final logo, as well.
 * **Final logo** in color and letter dimensions (8 1/2 x 11) with a big version vs. a tiny version (a little bigger than postage size) in the corner